A Glossary of Terms for Cooking with Cannabis

 Endocannabinoid system Receptors in the human body that contribute to its ability to maintain homeostasis.
 If the body’s endocannabinoid system isn’t up to snuff, consuming plant cannabinoids is known to reduce inflammation and other painful symptoms.
 See Cannabinoid and CBD.

 Entourage effect The theory that cannabinoids, including THC and CBD, along with other compounds in cannabis, such as terpenes, interact synergistically so that the medicinal impact of the whole plant is greater than the sum of its parts.
 See CBD, Terpenes and THC.

 Kief, crystal, pollen A potent form of cannabis made from the trichomes of the plant.
 High in cannabinoids but low in flavor, this dried powder is ideal for cooking.
-Be aware of the increase in THC if kief is added to cannabutter or canna-oil.
+Be aware of the increase in THC if kief is added to cannabutter or canna oil.

 as an emulsifier.
-It’s often combined with cannabis-infused butter or oils that allegedly boots the high associated with THC.
-See Cannabinoids and Cannabutter.
+It’s often combined with cannabis-infused butter or oil and allegedly boosts the high associated with THC.
+See Cannabinoid and Cannabutter.

 Space cakes A common term for cannabis-laced cakes or cupcakes often made with cannabutter.
 Popular in Amsterdam, these cakes are best eaten slowly to gauge individual tolerance.
 See Cannabutter.

 Strain A specific type of cannabis, historically classified as an indica, sativa or hybrid.
 Almost 800 strains are recognized worldwide.

 Sublingual A method of consuming cannabis by placing droplets of a tincture under the tongue, where blood vessels can quickly absorb the compounds for faster-acting effects.
 See Tincture.